artemplv/Linefeed/README.md

 ## Description

 Linefeed is a collaborative business messaging application inspired by Slack.
-On Linefeed, users can create workspaces for their teams, organize their chats in different channels and message directly to other users on the same workspace.
+On Linefeed, users can create workspaces for their teams, organize their chats in different channels, and message directly to other users on the same workspace.

 ## Technology